DT-UCPH/sp/README.md

 ## Versions

 This repo is work in progress.
 Before version 2.0, the dataset consisted of the text of Genesis.
 In 3.0 all morphemes have been added for the entire Samaritan Pentateuch.
-Parsing of the morphemes (verbal tense, gender etc.) is completed for Genesis only.
-Morphology will be implemented gradually for Exodus-Deuteronomy.
-If a feature has not been implemented yet for those books, the values are '?'.
+In 4.0 phrase atom boundaries have been added for the entire text.

 Version
-- 0.1 9.
-November 2022 First data of the book of Genesis.
+- 0.1 November 2022 First data of the book of Genesis.
-- 1.0 29.
-December 2022
+- 1.0 December 2022
-- 2.0 23.
-February 2023 Addition of g_cons_raw of Exodus-Deuteronomy.
+- 2.0 February 2023 Addition of g_cons_raw of Exodus-Deuteronomy
-- 3.0 3.
-June 2023 Addition of all morphemes of Genesis-Deuteronomy
+- 3.0 June 2023 Addition of all morphemes of Genesis-Deuteronomy
+- 4.0 May 2025 addition of phrase atoms by Saulo de Oliveira Cantanhêde

 ### Features